-So far the VTCs have played an important role in the project, providing trainers and facilities.
+206. So far the VTCs have played an important role in the project, providing trainers and facilities.
 Whereas trainers have been trained, the VTCs managers did non benefit from skill enhancement.
 Coordination, organization and follow-up of the training programme, equipment, financial resources and maintenance of facilities require managerial capabilities that need to be developed.

-Donation of Toolkits to Beneficiaries
+Donation of toolkits to beneficiaries

-There is no doubt that in-kind donation of a toolkit to a trainee provides an opportunity to set the basis for initiating a cottage industry activity.
-It does not, however, always work in practice.
-While this could work for some basic home food and less complex non-food industries such as woodwork, agro mechanics, sewing and weaving, it is less likely to work in relatively complex cases such as welding/fabrication and machine shop operators.
+- 207. There is no doubt that in-kind donation of a toolkit to a trainee provides an opportunity to set the basis for initiating a cottage industry activity, it does not, however, always work in practice.
+While this could work for some basic home food and less complex non-food industries such as woodwork, agro mechanics, sewing and weaving, it is less likely to work in case of relatively complex ones such as welding/fabrication and machine shop operators. - 208.
 While the concept of in-kind donation of toolkits is justified in emergency interventions, the distribution without a combined access to credit institutions for loan-financing of a cottage industry business plan does not ensure sustainability.